-In 2018, the Metro Council and Joint Policy Advisory Committee on Transportation adopted a target to reach zero traffic deaths and serious injuries by 2035.
+In 2018, the Metro Council and Joint Policy Advisory Committee on Transportation adopted a target to eliminate traffic deaths and serious injuries by 2035.
 To achieve this goal, Metro and the region's transportation agencies employ a Safe System approach.
-The Safe System approach aims to prevent the most serious crashes by holistically considering street design, speeds, people's behavior, and vehicles.
+The Safe System approach aims to prevent the most serious crashes by holistically considering street design, speeds, people's behavior, and vehicle design.
 Transportation agencies in the region use proven safety countermeasures to reduce roadway fatalities and serious injuries, including speed management, medians, crosswalk visibility enhancements, bicycle lanes, sidewalks, and more.

-The guiding principles of the Safe System approach acknowledge that people will make mistakes and may have road crashes-but the system should be designed so that those crashes will not result in death or serious injury.
+The Safe System approach acknowledges that people will make mistakes and may have road crashes-and focuses on designing a transportation system where these crashes will not result in death or serious injury.